Synchronicity From Synchronized Chaos

-Kim and Thorne \cite{Kim} argued that the divergence probably disappears in the proper quantum theory of gravity, allowing wormholes to remain.
+Kim and Thorne \cite{Kim} argued that the divergence, which is small because of the ``diffraction" factor $b/D$, probably disappears in the proper quantum theory of gravity, allowing wormholes to remain.
 Quantization of the gravitational field in that theory would be effective on scales of $L_P$, the Planck length, so we only need consider the magnitude of $T_{\mu \nu}$ for $\sigma \ge L_P$.
-At these scales, referring to (\ref{Tdim}), $T_{\mu \nu} \le L_P/D$ in natural units of $m_P/L_P^3$, giving energy densities that are far too weak to destroy the wormhole.
+At these scales, referring to (\ref{Tdim}), $T_{\mu \nu} \le L_P/D$ in natural units of $m_P/L_P^3$, giving energy densities that are far too weak to destroy the wormhole, or have other noticeable effects, for macroscopic $D$.

 Hawking \cite{Haw92}, in support of his ``chrononology protection conjecture", provided a counter-argument asserting that quantum gravity effects would only enter on much smaller scales, corresponding to the Planck length in the rest-frame of an ``observer" travelling on one of the geodesics through the wormhole.
 The values attained by $T_{\mu \nu}$ on scales larger than Hawking's reduced length scale would still cause collapse of the wormhole, the instant that recirculation becomes possible.